 All-or-Nothing Thinking Destroys Consistency

-Many people approach self-improvement with an attitude: If I can’t do this perfectly, it’s not worth doing at all.
-Research shows that this kind of “all-or-nothing” is strongly linked to negative perfectionism, which can make it harder to maintain consistent progress.
+Many people approach self-improvement with the attitude: if I can’t do this perfectly, it’s not worth doing at all.
+Research shows that this kind of all-or-nothing thinking is strongly linked to negative perfectionism, which makes it harder to maintain consistent progress.

 Inevitably, one missed workout becomes a failed week.
 One unhealthy meal becomes a ruined diet.
 One late night becomes proof that the resolution “doesn’t work.”